anwala/teaching-web-science/fall-2022/syllabus.md

 | 83 -- 86 | B| | 63 -- 66 | D |
 | 80 -- 82 | B- | | 60 -- 62 | D- |
 | 77 -- 79 | C+ | | 00 -- 59 | F |

+### Grading appeals
+You have two mutually exclusive options to appeal a grade:
+* Schedule a meeting or meet me during office hours to discuss ways you can improve on future assignments
+* Write a detailed explanation on why your work merits a higher grade.
+If you choose this option, I'll read your explanation and re-grade your assignment.
+Your grade may go up, down, or stay the same.
+We will meet again to discuss your work.

 ## Summary Schedule